 When will they think about replacing it?
 When something breaks.

 The most common thing to fail on most alarm systems is a door or window sensor.
-For a hardwired system, this means replacing an inexpensive switch and magnet.
+For a wired home security system, this means replacing an inexpensive switch and magnet.
 For a wireless system, it may mean a new transmitter.
 If the transmitter is no longer in production, you’re looking at replacing the entire system.

 Anytime signals must travel across open space, they can be compromised.
 As much as wireless technology has improved, you can’t change the fact that it’s wireless.
 Radio, basically… and subject to all the possible problems with radio reception.
 Think: Cell phone…!